MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Create SEMM package

-1. Install the **Surface UEFI Configurator** tool downloaded earlier to a separate PC.
+1. Install the **Surface UEFI Configurator** tool, as downloaded earlier, to a separate PC.

 2. Open **Surface UEFI Configurator** and select **Start**.